Debunking The Most Common SEO Myths

 Myth #5: Encryption is a fad

-Back in 2016, Google announced their intentions to make web a safer place for everyone.
+Back in 2016, Google announced their intentions to make the web a safer place for everyone.

 What followed was SSL encryption being mandatory for all sites.
 It just means having a site start with ”https://” rather than the normal “http://”.
 The extra little ‘s’ basically denotes that the user’s connection with the website is encrypted with SSL (Secure Sockets Layer) which prevents anyone from intercepting their data.